-Figure 34 (A) Energy-harvesting principle based on intermittent charging and discharging of the EDLC-like IEAP laminate.

 Conclusions

-The work at hand explores a distinctive characteristic of the IEAP laminates with high specific surface area CDC electrodes – the ability of responding to external stimuli by formation of electric charge between the electrodes.
-These IEAP laminates function concurrently also as supercapacitors and electromechanical actuators.
+The work at hand explores a distinctive characteristic of the IEAP laminates with high specific surface area activated carbon electrodes – the ability of responding to external stimuli by formation of electric charge between the electrodes.

-At first, the response of the laminate to mechanical bending was investigated on IEAPs with ionic liquid electrolyte and ionic or non-ionic polymer separator.
-The transient response of the IEAPs to a bending motion is characterized by formation of a sharp peak immediately after bending and slow diminishing of the generated voltage and electric current towards zero.
+In the first part of this work, response of the IEAP laminates to mechanical bending is investigated.
+IEAPs with ionic liquid electrolyte and both ionic and non-ionic polymer separator are considered.
+The transient response of the IEAPs to bending motion is characterized by formation of a sharp peak immediately after bending and slow diminishing of the generated voltage and electric current towards zero.
 The IEAP motion sensor has a strongly nonlinear frequency response.
-However, it is possible to determine the amount of deflection by measuring electric current between the electrodes.
+However, it is possible to determine the magnitude of bending motion by measuring electric current between the electrodes.

-The IEAP laminates are found to have remarkable sensitivity to ambient humidity.
+In addition to motion sensing capability, the IEAP laminates are found to have remarkable sensitivity to ambient humidity.
 Impedance spectroscopy analysis revealed that the series resistance decreased as much as 13 times as a result of RH change above the laminate.
 This is caused by highly hygroscopic constituents of the investigated IEAPs.
+Measurement of ambient RH by measuring impedance of the IEAPs is demonstrated.

 Humidity-sensitivity of the IEAP is revealed also in its charge-generation capability.
-It was discovered that the IEAP laminate responds to a RH gradient by formation of electric current and voltage between its electrodes.
+It is discovered that the IEAP laminate responds to a RH gradient by formation of electric current and voltage between its electrodes.
 Charge is formed both as a result of RH change and an unidirectional humidity gradient.
-The magnitude of generated charge is found to be more than an order of magnitude higher than as a result of mechanical bending.
+The magnitude of the generated charge is found to be more than an order of magnitude higher than as a result of mechanical bending.
 The high magnitude of generated charge suggests that the field of application for the IEAPs could be broadened towards hygroelectric energy harvesting.
-Therefore, IEAP technology can bring ambient humidity gradient among practical sources for harvesting electrical energy.
+Therefore, the IEAP technology can bring ambient humidity gradient among practical sources for harvesting electrical energy.

-Error!
-Reference source not found. gives a roadmap between applications and the underlying working mechanisms of IEAPs.
+Formation of electric charge as a result of mechanical stimuli and water vapor absorption has a similar underlying mechanism.
+Charge formation can occur if the following conditions are met:

+Unequal conditions are applied to the opposite electrodes of a single laminate.
+In case of mechanoelectric transduction, the opposite electrodes undergo different mechanical stress; and in case of hygroelectric transduction, the different conditions are achieved by sorption of water.

+The mobility of cations and anions in the carbon and polymer matrix are unequal for achievement of a nonhomogeneous charge distribution.
+This is achieved by tailoring of the porosity parameters of the IEAP electrode and the morphology of the ionically conductive polymeric separator.

+The IEAPs are multifunctional materials.
+In addition to their sensorial properties, virtually the same IEAP laminates can function also as electromechanical actuators and as supercapacitors for energy storage.
+Figure 35 gives a roadmap between the applications for the IEAPs.